jacsmith21/railstodo/README.md

 ## Technologies Used
 * The HTML Abstraction Markup Language `haml` is used as the templating engine instead of the default Embedded RuBy `erb` engine (similar but much cleaner)
-* `mailcatcher` is used to catch mail before it's (unsuccessfully) sent out so that you can confirm your email!
 * `devise` is used for authentication
 * `cancan` is used to manage permissions